ory/sdk/clients/client/php/docs/Api/IdentityApi.md

 Create an Identity

-Create an [identity](https://www.ory.sh/docs/kratos/concepts/identity-user-model).
-This endpoint can also be used to [import credentials](https://www.ory.sh/docs/kratos/manage-identities/import-user-accounts-identities) for instance passwords, social sign in configurations or multifactor methods.
+Create an [identity](https://www.ory.com/docs/kratos/concepts/identity-user-model).
+This endpoint can also be used to [import credentials](https://www.ory.com/docs/kratos/manage-identities/import-user-accounts-identities) for instance passwords, social sign in configurations, or multifactor methods.

 ### Example